HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 This how-to guide provides the available options for implementing the access layer in the DX Deployment and MX.
 It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

 ### Ingress for HCL DX and MX
-This how-do guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX and MX.
+This how-to guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX and MX.
 The actual implementation might vary depending on the Cluster's setup and configuration.

 #### Prerequisite
 1. Set up the Ingress for HCL Digital Experience.
 For more information, refer to the [optional Ingress documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer/#ingress-implementation-for-dx-deployment).